Jamie-Morr/SEM-Group/use-cases/use-case-1.md

-# USE CASE: 1 Produce a Report on the world population organised from largest to smallest
+# USE CASE: 1 Produce a Report on the World Population Organised from Largest to Smallest

 ## CHARACTERISTIC INFORMATION